GlobularOne/snr/docs/source/dev_guide/command_development/highlighting.rst

     pygments.lexer.include('my_command')

-Now, find the command before your command inside your command's category, scroll up a bit until you find `SYNTAX` constant and find it.
+Now, find the command before yours inside the category, scroll up a bit until you find `SYNTAX` constant.

 Depending on how the user interacts with your command, there are some templates for you on what to add there: